After Surgery: Discomforts and Complications

 Sometimes lung problems happen because you don’t do deep breathing and coughing exercises

-within 48 hours of surgery.
-They may also happen from pneumonia or from inhaling food,
+after your surgery.
+They may also happen from pneumonia or from inhaling food, water,

-water, or blood into the airways.
-Symptoms may include wheezing, chest pain, shortness
+or blood into the airways.
+Symptoms may include wheezing, chest pain, shortness of

 often can help reduce the chances for these problems.
 Treatment depends on the lung